kaddkaka/pawk/README.md

 Keywords:
 * `NEXT` is used to skip to next line (matches `next` in awk)

+# Differences from awk
+## BEGIN and END
+BEGIN and END statements are performe when processing the first and last record respectively.
+They to *NOT* occur before or after processing records.
+This is to avoid surprises and technical difficulties of running the pawk script with a record loaded.
+Therefore, you might want to specify BEGIN clauses in the beginning of your program and END clauses at the end of your program.

 # Fruit examples
 These examples operate on `examples/fruit_prices.txt` with this content:
 ```